 - Grassy areas, sidewalks and service drives are not for vehicular traffic or parking except by maintenance or in emergency situations.

-- Residential and commuter students are not to use faculty/staff and visitor parking areas between 7:30 a.m. and 5:30 p.m.
-Monday through Friday (see the campus map).
+- Residential and commuter students are not to use faculty/staff parking areas between 7:30 a.m. and 5:30 p.m. on Monday through Friday (see the campus map).

 - If you have special parking problems (e.g., loading/unloading, disabled vehicle) contact the university police at 830-372-8000 or “0” on campus.